Written By : Michelle Llamas

 People are suing The Boppy Company because the Boppy Newborn Lounger, a type of Boppy Pillow, may cause suffocation if a baby rolls over, falls asleep or is placed in the lounger in a position that may block the airway.

-The U.S. Consumer Product Safety Commission (CPSC) stresses that pillow-like products including the Boppy Nursing Pillow and Boppy Newborn Lounger are not safe for sleep.
+The U.S. Consumer Product Safety Commission stresses that pillow-like products, including the Boppy Nursing Pillow and Boppy Newborn Lounger, are often used to babyproof areas infants play in, but they are not safe for sleep.
 Infants should sleep on a flat, firm surface.
-Unfortunately, it’s easy for babies to fall asleep in the lounger, and the Boppy lounger design doesn’t prevent the baby from rolling over or sleeping in a position that may block the airway.

-Loungers and pillow-like products are not safe for infant sleep, due to the risk of suffocation.
-Since we know that infants sleep so much of the time – even in products not intended for sleep – and since suffocation can happen so quickly, these Boppy lounger products are simply too risky to remain on the market.
+Loungers and pillow-like products are not safe for infant sleep, due to the risk of suffocation … these Boppy lounger products are simply too risky to remain on the market.

 three icons representing filing a lawsuit